uqlibrary/technology-training/README.md

 Here you will find resources related to R, Python, Bash, Git, OpenStreetMap, QGIS and OpenRefine and Audacity sessions held at the UQ Library.

+Other training resources are also available [on the Library website](https://web.library.uq.edu.au/library-services/training/software-training-resources).

 ## Format

 Most sessions use the "live-coding" format in which the instructor and the attendees type and execute commands together.
 A collaborative online pad is used to list useful links, challenges, and to interact during the session.